Confidaunt/quartz_NystarRetired/content/People/Francis.md

 Cause: None
 draft: false
 ---
-Summary:
-[[Kirby]] 'Pink' and Juliet were listening in on a conversation between Francis and Leon:
+A balding man in a Haven Guard uniform. [[Kirby]] 'Pink' and Juliet were listening in on a conversation between Francis and Leon:

 "Don't care what Flynn says, once Jupiter's back, our heads will roll.
 We need to get the kid out.
 Turtleduck is a last resort if Thorne doesn't hold up their end of the bargain, we'll take the other.
 You know how they work. ...Four's a crowd"